MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 Some other similar mechanisms such as SRV have a weight in-addition to priority.
 That is excluded here for simplicity.
 It could always be added as an optional Alt-Svc attribute.

+## Special cases for SvcDomainName

+When SvcRecordType=1, there are some special cases to handle for SvcDomainName:
+* How to indicate it should be equivalent to the RRNAME?
+* How to indicate it should be equivalent to the hostname?
+* What happens if it has the value "."?
+SRV and MX have this mean "no service available.

+# Change history

+* draft-nygren-httpbis-httpssvc-02
+    * Remove the redundant length fields from the wire format.
+    * Define an empty SvcDomainName for SvcRecordType=1 as being the HTTPSSVC RRNAME.

+* draft-nygren-httpbis-httpssvc-01
+    * Fixes of record name.
+Replace references to "HTTPSVC" with "HTTPSSVC".

+* draft-nygren-httpbis-httpssvc-00
+    * Initial version